Rsiddharth54/Rsiddharth54/README.md

 # MORE PROJECTS COMING SOON!

 # [Project 1 - US Apartments](https://github.com/Rsiddharth54/U.S-Apartments-Project)
+Abstract ----
+The purpose of this project was to learn the basics of machine learning and to implement new data visualization techinques I wanted to play around with more.
+The dataset that featured US Apartments and their characteristics was a useful way to learn and utilize these concepts.

 - Dataset involving apartments all over the U.S
 - Data cleaning, data manipulation
 - Linear regression, mean sqaured error, and decision tree classifiers